cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 }
 ```

-This approach requires two calls to a database but it can be reduced by merging those two queries into a single string and executing it with `SqlMapper.GridReader`:
+This approach requires two calls to a database, but it can be reduced by merging those two queries into a single string and executing it with `SqlMapper.GridReader`:

 ```cs
 public class UserRepository